IsharaKumarage/Freshly/README.md

-# Yieldy
+# Freshly

-Yieldy is an Android app developed in Kotlin to support farmers by integrating financial management (expense tracking, loans, crop insurance) with a direct-to-consumer marketplace, enabling better income and resource management.
+Freshly is an Android app developed in Kotlin to support farmers by integrating a direct-to-consumer marketplace, enabling better income and resource management.

 ## Features

-- Expense, loan, and subsidy tracking
-- Crop insurance calculator and policy management
 - Digital storefront for produce listing and sales
 - Secure order placement and payment processing
 - Delivery and pickup coordination